Understanding your options in the graduate job market

 The hidden jobs market

 Organisations are under no legal obligation to advertise their jobs externally.
 This means that when you look at job postings online or in the newspapers, you are only seeing a fraction of the job market, or the ‘open job market’ as it is called.
 What you don’t see are the hundreds of other jobs which are offered and accepted through other means and never advertised to the general public.
 These positions are often created for the individual or offered to candidates sourced from an employer’s trusted network.
 This is often referred to as the ‘hidden job market’.
 Networking is the key to opening the door to the hidden job market and it is easier than you think:

 Get out there!

 Find out what events are coming up in and around your area which individuals and employers you would like to work for are likely to attend.
-These may be graduate recruitment fairs, conferences, talks and can even be social events.
+These may be graduate recruitment fairs, conferences, networking events, talks and can even be social events.
 Once you are there, make the most of it!
 Employers are impressed by those individuals who are truly passionate about working for them, so demonstrating knowledge of your chosen profession and their organisation is an effective way to engage them in conversation.
 Remember the Careers Team organises a number of employer events and careers fairs, so keep an eye on our events website to see what’s coming up.

 Social media is a networking gold mine!
 You can use social media to follow organisations and even individuals working in the sector you are hoping to go into.
 Not only can you keep up to date with organisations’ most recent activities, but you can chat and interact with individuals who may be able to offer you advice, support and even job opportunities in the future.